thebananamanjcgaming/BNALauncher/README.md

 # <img src=".github/assets/logo.png" alt="Ampler Logo" align="right" width="150px"> BNALauncher v1.4.00
- A Minecraft-themed launcher for EaglerCraft!<br>
+ A cool Minecraft-themed launcher for EaglerCraft!<br>
  Containing some of the best clients all in one place!